JCHURCH IDEOLOGY to 500 CE – continued)

 CHURCH IDEOLOGY to 500 CE (2 of 3)

 Augustine had helped convince the emperor of the west, Honorius, to outlaw Donatism, and in 405 the Church deprived the Donatists of bishops and funds.
 In 409 the Donatists were decreed heretical and were ordered to give up their churches.
 Their meeting together for religious purposes was declared punishable by death.
 Donatists could not hold public office, protect their property in the courts, nor pass their property to their heirs.
-Under such duress some Donatists joined Church orthodoxy, especially those with property.
+Under such duress, some Donatists, especially those with property, joined Church orthodoxy.
 For a few years some others resisted.
 They terrorized the countryside, plundering villages and rich farms, forcing non-Donatist Christian landowners to trade places with their slaves, and they enjoyed the sight of the landowner's humiliations.
 It was the terrorism of the defeated.
 Under continued persecution the Donatists would remain poorly organized.
-They would rebound a bit when the Arian-believing Vandals conquered what had been Roman North Africa, the Donastists celebrating the Vandals suppressing Trinity-believing clergy.
+They would rebound a bit when the Arian-believing Vandals conquered what had been Roman North Africa, and the Donastists would celebrate the Vandals suppressing Trinity-believing clergy.
 But in centuries to come the Donatists would disappear.

-Augustine had another deviation to contend with.
-A Christian from Britain named Pelagius, whom contemporaries called a monk, was among those who fled from Rome to North Africa after the Visigoths sacked Rome.
+Another deviation that Augustine had to contend with was headed by a Christian from Britain named Pelagius, whom contemporaries called a monk.
+He was among those who fled from Rome to North Africa after the Visigoths sacked Rome.
 There he joined in discussions and debates with Christian intellectuals whose confidence in Roman society had been shattered.
-Pelagius had been disturbed by the moral laxity he had found among Christians in Rome when arriving there some thirty years before, and now, following the fall of Rome, he spoke of people being able to make choices between good and evil and advocated a stricter morality for all Christians.
+Pelagius had been disturbed by the moral laxity he had found among Christians in Rome when arriving there some thirty years before, and now, following the fall of Rome, he spoke of people being able to make choices between good and evil, and he advocated a stricter morality for all Christians.

-Augustine viewed humanity's inner world as more complex than did his rivals, or as Socrates had.
-There was in Augustine none of Socrates' naïveté about people doing wrong only because of not knowing truth.
-Augustine saw the great size of one's inner world as a source of anxiety as well as strength.
-Augustine believed that one's inner-self was so complex and mysterious that no one could ever know one's whole personality and that no one could be certain that all of oneself would live up to the standards that he or she had adopted.
-He wrote of people committing sins through pride, with outcomes that did not always produce pride.
-He wrote of sins that happened through ignorance and weakness, and people weeping and groaning in distress.
+With Augustine there was nothing of the belief by Socrates of people doing wrong only because of not knowing truth.
+Augustine believed that one's inner-self was so complex and mysterious that no one could ever know one's whole personality and no one could be certain that all of oneself would live up to the standards that he or she had adopted.

 Although Augustine saw the world that God had created as overwhelmingly good, he believed that humanity was destined to envy and to lust for power.
 Though he had been extraordinarily active sexually in his younger days, now in his old age he saw humanity as gluttonous.
 Augustine described infants at the breast as filled with lust, jealousy and other vices.
 Adam and Eve could have had sex without lust, he wrote, but they chose instead to have it with lust.
 A carpenter moved his hands without lust, he added, and so too could people in sexual intercourse.
 Virtue, claimed Augustine, demanded complete control over one's body, but absolute control was impossible, he claimed, because of Adam's fall.